Whoaa512/starred/README.md

 ## Nim

 - [nim-lang/Nim](https://github.com/nim-lang/Nim) - Nim is a statically typed compiled systems programming language.
 It combines successful concepts from mature languages like Python, Ada and Modula.
-Its design focuses on efficiency, expressiveness, and elegance (in that order of priority).
+Its design focuses on efficiency, expressiveness, an

 ## Nix